CaptainCrouton89/AlariaWiki/Ta Linn.md

 ## Primary Conflicts

-- [Ta inn](Ta Linn) is facing increasingly violent and bloody skirmishes against [Anarak](Anarak), as both try to expand.
+- [Ta Minn](Ta Minn) is facing increasingly violent and bloody skirmishes against [Anarak](Anarak), as both try to expand.

 ## History

-The [Ta Linn](Ta Linn) live on the prairie, a grassy steppe with occasional hills and rivers.
+The [Ta Minn](Ta Minn) live on the prairie, a grassy steppe with occasional hills and rivers.
 They arrived from the West, and speak Ashakri, as do many of the other Western [states](States).
-The [Ta Linn](Ta Linn) once aggressively expanded, but have since run into other civilizations and have paused due to heavy aggression from their neighbors.
+The [Ta Minn](Ta Minn) once aggressively expanded, but have since run into other civilizations and have paused due to heavy aggression from their neighbors.